About the festival

 You are invited to Metuchen!
 Experience great jazz, fabulous restaurants and small-town friendliness.
 It’s been called the “Brainy Borough” since the 1900’s in recognition of all the artists and writers who have called Metuchen “home.”
 Metuchen is the “Great American Main Street Award Winner for 2023.”
 Yes – a Big Deal!
 Come and see why!

 The jazz festival in Metuchen is produced via a collaborative effort between Metuchen Arts Council (MAC) and Friends of Metuchen Arts (FOMA).
 MAC is a Commission of the Metuchen Borough and, every year, MAC receives a limited budget from the Borough for its events.
-MAC also provides funds to outside arts organizations and individual artists.
-FOMA is a 501 ( C ) 3 nonprofit organization which fundraises for all kinds of arts events and also produces events on its own, specifically Metuchen Jazz.
+FOMA is a 501 (C) 3 nonprofit organization which fundraises for all kinds of arts events and also produces events on its own, specifically Metuchen Jazz and has recently started Metuchen Classical.
 FOMA helps provide additional funds to Metuchen Arts Council for its projects and to other arts organizations and individual artists.

 Woodbridge

-Woodbridge is very pleased to be joining with 4 other arts supporting Middlesex County towns, Edison, Metuchen, New Brunswick and Perth Amboy, to present the debut of the Middlesex County Jazz Festival from Thursday Sept 28 to Sunday Oct 1, 2023
+Woodbridge is very pleased to be joining with 4 other arts supporting Middlesex County towns, Edison, Metuchen, New Brunswick and Carteret, for the Middlesex County Jazz Festival.

 Since 2006 Mayor John E McCormac has worked to expand the “arts footprint” in Woodbridge Township making it one of the hubs of arts activity in Central NJ.
 You can find art and performing arts being presented by The Barron Arts Center, The Avenel Performing Arts Center, Music on Main Street, Gallery on Main, Woodbridge Community Players and the Mayor’s Summer Concert Series which presents over 50 free outdoor concerts each summer.